Career Paths within the Major

-Counseling psychologists foster and improve human functioning across the life span by helping people solve problems, make decisions, and cope with the stresses of everyday life.
-Typically, counseling psychologists work with moderately maladjusted people, individually or in groups, assessing their needs and providing a variety of therapies, ranging from behavior modification to interpersonally oriented approaches.
-They apply systematic, research-based approaches to help themselves and others understand problems and develop potential solutions.
+Counseling psychologists foster and improve human functioning across the life span by helping people solve problems, make decisions, and cope with stress.
+Typically, counseling psychologists work with moderately maladjusted people, individually or in groups, assessing their needs and providing a variety of therapies.
+They apply research-based approaches to help understand problems and develop solutions.

-Counseling psychologists often use research to evaluate the effectiveness of treatments and to search for novel approaches to assessing problems and changing behavior.
+Counseling psychologists often use research to evaluate the effectiveness of treatments.
 Research methods may include structured tests, interviews, interest inventories, and observations.
-They also may be involved in a variety of activities such as helping people to stop smoking or to adjust to college, consulting on physical problems that might have psychological causes, teaching graduate-level practica in counseling, or developing techniques that students can use to reduce their anxiety about taking examinations.
+They also may be involved in a variety of activities, such as helping people adjust to college, consulting on physical problems that might have psychological causes, teaching graduate-level practica in counseling, or developing techniques that students can use to reduce their anxiety about taking examinations.

 Educational psychologists study how people learn, and they design the methods and materials used to educate people of all ages.
-Many educational psychologists work in universities.
+Most educational psychologists work in universities.
 Some conduct basic research on topics related to the learning of reading, writing, mathematics, and science.
 Others develop new methods of instruction including designing computer software.
 Still others train teachers and they investigate factors that affect teachers' performance and morale.
 Educational psychologists conduct research in schools and in federal, state and local education agencies.
-They may be employed by governmental agencies or the corporate sector to design and implement training programs.

-For further information in this area, please refer to the following website: http://www.apa.org/divisions/div15/.
+For further information in this area, please refer to www.apa.org/about/division/div15.aspx

-Environmental psychologists are concerned with how humans affect, and are affected by, built and natural environments.
-Environmental psychology is an interdisciplinary field that draws on urban planning, architecture, political science, and anthropology.
-Topics of interest to environmental psychologists include territoriality, personal space, crowding, perceptions of the physical environment, cognitive mapping of places, wayfinding, effects of urban life on city dwellers, the restorative effects of nature, and the effects of weather, noise, lighting, and architectural design on human behavior and well-being.
+Environmental psychologists are concerned with how humans affect, and are affected by, environments.
+Topics of interest to environmental psychologists include territoriality, personal space, crowding, cognitive mapping of places, effects of urban life on city dwellers, the restorative effects of nature, and the effects of weather and noise on human behavior.
 An environmental psychologist, for example, might study how we can improve the design of a neighborhood to reduce stress and crime.
-Environmental psychologists also apply their knowledge to design more habitable residential, urban, work, and learning environments.

 Conservation psychologists work in a related area concerned specifically with the human impact on the environment.
 Conservation psychologists conduct research designed to understand and solve environmental problems, such as global warming.
 For example, a conservation psychologist might investigate the effectiveness of a social norms marketing campaign to reduce home energy consumption.